He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 10. Bowie later formed another band called "King Bees".

-11. His first appearance on television was even before he released his first album, when he was 17.
+11. His first television appearance was even before he released his first album, when he was 17.
 He was interviewed for a "BBC" program after founding an association called “Society for the Prevention of Cruelty to Long-haired men”.

 12. That same year he had already released his first single "Liza Jane" under the name "Davie Jones with the King Bees".

-14. In order to avoid confusion with a member of the band "The Monkees" named Davy Jones, he decided to change his name to David Bowie.
+14. To avoid confusion with a member of the band "The Monkees" named Davy Jones, he decided to change his name to David Bowie.

 15. The name Bowie was based on a commando knife that has two blades.